hashicorp/dev-portal/README.md

 ### Configuration

-Per-environment configuration is defined in JSON files in the `config/` folder.
+Per-environment configuration values are defined in JSON files in the `config/` folder.
 Each environment has its own config file, currently:

 ```
 config/